Volume 21, Issue 4 (Winter 2024) Sci J Iran Blood Transfus Organ 2024, 21(4): 269-273 | Back to browse issues page

 Background and Objectives

-Allogeneic hematopoietic stem cell transplantation (allo-HSCT) is one of the most effective therapeutic approaches for hematologic malignancies and various blood disorders.
-Given the increasing reliance on this treatment modality, there is a pressing need to enhance awareness about donor vigilance and implement strategies to effectively recruit stem cell donors.
+Allogeneic hematopoietic stem cell transplantation (allo-HSCT) stands as a cornerstone treatment for hematologic malignancies and various blood disorders.
+As its utilization continues to grows, ensuring donor awareness and effective recruitment strategies have become increasingly crucial.
 This study aims to examine key aspects of donor care and propose measures to improve donor engagement.

 Materials and Methods

-This letter to the editor reviews evidence from international scientific literature and experiential data to explore processes related to donor assessment, screening, follow-up, and support.
-It also outlines practical recommendations for strengthening donor recruitment and vigilance systems.
+This letter to the editor highlights evidence from international scientific literature and experiential data to explore critical aspects of donor assessment, screening, follow-up, and care.
+Additionally, it outlines practical recommendations aimed at strengthening donor recruitment and vigilance systems ensuring a more effective approach to stem cell donation.

 Results

-Comprehensive donor care encompasses rigorous screening, careful monitoring of donation procedures, adverse event reporting, and long-term follow-up.
-Establishing appropriate infrastructure, raising public awareness, leveraging the existing blood donor base, and developing structured donor registries significantly enhance the effectiveness of stem cell donor banks.
-Furthermore, addressing ethical considerations and providing psychological and social support fosters donor trust and participation.
+Comprehensive donor vigilance system involves rigorous screening, monitoring of donation procedures, systematic adverse event reporting, and long-term follow-up.
+Enhancing appropriate infrastructure, raising public awareness, leveraging the existing blood donor base, and developing a well-organized donor registries significantly improve the effectiveness of stem cell donor banks.
+Furthermore, addressing ethical considerations and offering psychological and social support play a vital role in fostering donor trust and encouraging active participation.

 Conclusions

-Strengthening vigilance systems and raising public awareness regarding stem cell donation contribute not only to donor health and safety but also improve transplant outcomes and patient access to life-saving therapies.
-Coordinated policy development and supportive frameworks are essential to advancing donor registries and promoting public health in this critical area.
+Strengthening vigilance systems and raising public awareness regarding stem cell donation contribute not only for donor health and safety but also for optimizing transplant success and expanding patient access to life-saving therapies.
+Strategic policy development and supportive frameworks are essential to advancing donor registries and promoting public health in this critical area.

 Type of Study: Letter to the Editor | Subject: Blood transfusion medicine